-Components of remuneration and their structure Objective and strategic reference Caps Caps on total remuneration (basic remuneration, other emoluments and pension commitments/lump-sum pension payouts, and variable components of remuneration): Chair of the Management Board: 9,400,000 euros p.a.
+Components of remuneration a Objective and strategic reference Caps Caps on total remuneration (basic remuneration, other emoluments and pension commitments/lump-sum pension payouts, and variable components of remuneration): Chair of the Management Board: 9,400,000 euros p.a.
 Other Management Board members: 5,500,000 euros p.a.
-Avoidance of inappropriately high payments Share Ownership Guideline Obligation to acquire a minimum portfolio of Henkel preferred shares and to hold them for the duration of tenure on the Management Board: Chair of the Management Board: 200 percent of basic remuneration Other Management Board members: 100 percent of basic remuneration Until this amount is achieved, Management Board members must invest at least 25 percent of the net amount paid out as performance-related remuneration (STI + LTI) after the close of the fiscal year in Henkel preferred share. shareholders Incentive for long-term business performance Other regulations governing remuneration Malus and clawback regulations The Supervisory Board of Henkel Management AG is authorized - in specific circumstances - to wholly or partially withhold variable remuneration (STI, LTI) (malus) or to demand repayment, within specific limits, of variable remuneration that has already been paid (clawback) Assurance of equitability of variable remuneration (STI, LTI) Ensuring compliance with essential principles of corporate governance Severance cap Payment limited to maximum two years' remuneration but no more than due for the remaining term of the contract Consistent with the GCGC, specification of a cap or payments and benefits in the event of premature termination of Management Board appointment Avoidance of inappropriately high compensation payments Post-contractual non-competition clause Two-year term; discretionary payment totaling 50 percent of the annual remuneration, payable in 24 monthly installments Severance pay credited against any discretionary payment for the same period Protecting Henkel's interests
+Avoidance of inappropriately high payments Share Ownership Guideline Obligation to acquire a minimum portfolio of Henkel preferred shares and to hold them for the duration of tenure on the Management Board: Chair of the Management Board: 200 percent of basic remuneration Other Management Board members: 100 percent of basic remuneration Until this amount is achieved, Management Board members must invest at least 25 percent of the net amount paid out as performance-related remuneration (STI + LTI) after the close of the fiscal year in Henkel preferred share.
+Aligning the interests of Management Board and shareholders Incentive for long-term business performance Other regulations governing remuneration Malus and clawback regulations The Supervisory Board of Henkel Management AG is authorized - in specific circumstances - to wholly or partially withhold variable remuneration (STI, LTI) (malus) or to demand repayment, within specific limits, of variable remuneration that has already been paid (clawback) Assurance of equitability of variable remuneration (STI, LTI) Ensuring compliance with essential principles of corporate governance Severance cap Payment limited to maximum two years' remuneration but no more than due for the remaining term of the contract Consistent with the GCGC, specification of a cap or payments and benefits in the event of premature termination of Management Board appointment Avoidance of inappropriately high compensation payments Post-contractual non-competition clause Two-year term; compensation for loss of earnings totaling 50 percent of the annual remuneration, payable in 24 monthly installments Severance pay credited against any compensation for loss of earnings for the same period Protecting Henkel's interests